 Changing this setting requires recalculation.

 When the Options icon is selected, the "Options" dialog box appears.
-The options set here are stored in the
+The options set here are stored in the property table.

 NOTE: If you are using multiple property tables these options should be set for each property table individually.